Alaska Cutthroat Trout

 Thirteen lakes in Southeast Alaska have produced cutthroat trout that qualified for entry in the ADF&G Trophy Fish Program.
 Anglers in a 1993 survey said that the opportunity to catch trophy-size cutthroat trout is important to them.
 Our research shows that cutthroats don’t reach the 3-pound trophy size for about 12 years.
 No bait is allowed in trophy lakes.
 They all have a minimum size limit of 25 inches.
 Except for Turner Lake, which is catch-and-release only for cutthroat trout.
 There are five lakes in Southeast Alaska are managed to produce ‘trophy’ cutthroat trout.
 These lakes are Lake Guerin, Distin Lake, Turner Lake, Hasselborg Lake, and Jim’s lakes.
 These trophy cutthroat lakes have a minimum size requirement of 25 inches and a bag and possession limit of one fish.

 High-use Cutthroat Waters

 Areas with developed access have more intensive fisheries—28 lakes and the Juneau roadside waters are in this category.
 The minimum size limit is set at 14 inches.
-This protect local populations of cutthroat by allowing all female cutthroat to spawn at least one time.
+This protects the local populations of cutthroat trout in Southeast Alaska by allowing all female cutthroat to spawn at least one time.
 Bait is prohibited in these lakes year-round.
 In addition, steelhead fishing in Juneau road system streams is catch- and-release only.